Find an Orthodontist near you

 Without an initial consultation, it is near impossible to determine the full cost of braces with or without insurance.
 This is because the cost of orthodontics depends on several factors including the duration and complexity of treatment and the type of treatment you choose.
 That said, here is a guide for what you can expect to pay for a full course of orthodontic treatment in Australia:

-Metal braces (traditional braces): $6,000 – $9,000
+Metal braces (traditional braces): $6,000–$10,000

-Ceramic braces: $6,500 – $9,500
+Ceramic braces: $6,500–$10,500

-Lingual braces: $9,500 – $15,000
+Lingual braces: $9,500–$15,000

-Clear aligners: $6,500 – $10000
+Clear aligners: $6,500–$11000

-* Note these prices are typically for a 15-to-18-month treatment period that not only straightens teeth, but helps to correctly align the jaw as well.
+* Note these prices are typically for a 15-to-18-month treatment period that not only straightens teeth but helps to correctly align the jaw as well.
 The fee generally includes the cost of regular orthodontic adjustment appointments, along with the post-treatment care and monitoring.

-Government programs for braces in Australia
+Are there government programs for braces in Australia?

 The Australian Society of Orthodontist operates a charitable organisation called Give A Smile, where orthodontists around the country volunteer to help under privileged children access safe and reliable orthodontic care.
-You can learn more about Give A Smile here.

-Want to learn more?
 Speaking to an orthodontist can help you to understand the cost, duration and potential future requirements of orthodontic treatment for your family so that you can be better prepared for the future.
 Use our Finder Tool to locate an orthodontist near you.

 How useful was this article?